ACPS is in the process of updating our textbooks and learning materials.

 - These materials have changed the way teachers view reading.
 Teachers see reading as a journey, not a destination.

-- Readers grow and evolve to become stronger problem solvers and thinkers from the beginning stages of how words work with phonics in text to how meaning is made when text complexity increase.
+- Readers grow and evolve to become stronger problem solvers and thinkers from the beginning stages of how words work with phonics in the text to how meaning is made when text complexity increases.

-- Using a common tool to measure growth and common resources allows teacher in a school to collaborate more and have shared conversations around a common goal.
+- Using a common tool to measure growth and common resources allows teachers in a school to collaborate more and have shared conversations around a common goal.